amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 # How to start a NodeJs project?

-Node projects and packages use a special file called `package.json`.
+Node projects and packages use a particular file called `package.json`.
 It contains dependencies and more information to run the project.
 Let's start by creating that using the `npm init` command.
 We are going to call our project `meanshop2`, but call it whatever you want ;)

 ```bash initializing a Node project/package
 mkdir meanshop2 && cd meanshop2